Watertoon/DD-Framework/readme.md

 I'm informed mainly by learnopengl.com, reverse engineering, and documentation.
 I am not an expert on liscensing.

 If there are any problems of any kind please file an issue or contact me and I'll do my best to resolve it.
-At the moment this project is not intended for commercial use and might never be.